TGDivy/TGDivy/README.md

 # Quote of the Day

-_Using GitHub Actions Chron Job_
+*Using GitHub Actions Chron Job*

-> None are more hopelessly enslaved than those who falsely believe they are free. ~ Johann Wolfgang von Goethe
+> This is the real secret of life - to be completely engaged with what you are doing in the here and now.
+And instead of calling it work, realize it is play. ~ Alan Watts